 Talk to practically any paramedic or ER doctor in the United States, and they can tell you that a large proportion of the patients they transport and treat every day are not actually experiencing a health emergency.
 Many people throughout the country use 911 as a catch-all for all health problems because they do not know any other way to access medical care.
 High 911 utilization presents a massive drain on both EMS and emergency department resources.
 They waste precious time and effort on patients whose conditions are not severe enough to warrant emergency medical care.

 This steady stream of non-emergency patients leads to the overwork of EMS and emergency room workers.
 It prevents them from focusing on real emergencies.
-Research has shown that between 11 and 52 percent of 911 calls are for conditions not severe enough to require transport via ambulance.
+Research has shown that between 11 and 52 percent of 911 calls are for conditions not severe enough to require transportation via ambulance.

 This strain on resources also negatively impacts patients in addition to medical workers.
 Emergency departments are often not equipped to respond to the types of non-urgent medical problems they are called to deal with.
 When a patient is brought in for an acute upper respiratory or viral infection, alcohol or drug addiction, or a chronic condition like diabetes, they often receive worse care than they would in a primary care setting.
 The emergency department is too busy to explain the patient’s condition or the necessary follow-up adequately.
 From there, the cycle continues.
 Since the patient does not receive adequate care initially and often does not understand the necessary steps to recover, they often call 911 again later, often for the same problem.